alieeeeeeeen/java_algorithm/README.md

 ## FastCollinearPoints
 * Using `do-while` for the time that we must execute the logic code first then check the condition.
 * Using our customize `comparator` to sort the points.
+* the `compareTo` method in the class `Point` is the invoking point compares to the argument point.
+It is invoked when we sort the array.
+Therefore, the points sort according to their position.
+* In the array of backupPoints, we must check that if the p1 is less than the last point.